 So, first thing’s first, tell me about your story!

-Oscar: We met just after finishing college while working at a used bookstore outside Philadelphia.
+Isaac: We met just after finishing college while working at a used bookstore outside Philadelphia.
 It was pretty clear early on that we were totally smitten; in fact, our co-workers and boss teased us about it mercilessly!
-I was dating someone at the time, so Will and I didn’t get together right away.
+I was dating someone at the time, so Matt and I didn’t get together right away.
 But once we did, man did we make up for lost time!
 We moved in together after dating for only four months.
 I’d say the first big hiccup in our relationship came when I decided to apply to law school.
-Will gallantly agreed to move to Pittsburgh with me for school, which basically made me realize just how committed he was to our relationship.
+Matt gallantly agreed to move to Pittsburgh with me for school, which basically made me realize just how committed he was to our relationship.
 We were kind of miserable there—neither of us was out at this point, and we were deeply closeted even to ourselves.

 We both grew up in times and places where being part of the LGBTQ+ community was something you didn’t shout about.
 In fact, I didn’t even know that it was possible to be transgender until I went to Bryn Mawr College and met a lot of other guys who were already transitioning.
 Even then, I stayed in the closet for more than a decade afterward, for, well, so many reasons.
-I wish I had come out sooner sometimes, but then Will and I might never have met.
+I wish I had come out sooner sometimes, but then Matt and I might never have met.
 Things sometimes happen when you are ready for them to happen.
 And the timing finally felt right to come out after we moved to Tacoma.

-Will: Totally!
+Matt: Totally!
 I think it helped to have that psychic distance.
 We both grew up in intensely homophobic pockets of West Virginia and Pennsylvania, so to live and work across the country gave us “permission” to come out to each other.
 Our friends and co-workers have been incredibly supportive here.
 Sometimes I give myself a hard time about coming out so late at 32, but as my best friend put it to me, “You did what you had to do to survive.”
 So it ended up being kind of a novel situation: a closeted trans guy and a closeted cis homosexual finding each other, supporting each other, and creating the kind of marriage where we could eventually be honest with each other about our authentic selves.

 How do you navigate change together, as a couple?
 How do you determine what works or feels “right” to you?

-Oscar: For the most part, it comes down to communicating often, honestly, and respectfully.
+Isaac: For the most part, it comes down to communicating often, honestly, and respectfully.
 We don’t “fight” very often because we agree that we’ll tell each other when there is a grievance, rather than letting small cuts turn into a gaping wound.
 That’s harder to come back from, those big blow-up fights.
 We’ve definitely had one or two in our marriage—doesn’t everyone?
 But ultimately, we try not to let our own self-interest override the interest of the marriage.
 That’s something invaluable we picked up from reading John and Julie Gottman’s book, The Science of Couples and Family Therapy.
 We try to do things that make each other happy because we understand that it builds goodwill in the marriage.
 That matters when those occasional bigger arguments come around because you’ve created a feeling of safety and security in the marriage by creating these small moments of connection and tenderness every day.

-Will: The most important thing for us, and for most couples it seems like, was to learn how to fight effectively.
+Matt: The most important thing for us, and for most couples it seems like, was to learn how to fight effectively.
 It’s something that we had to teach ourselves because the way marriages were modeled for both of us growing up was that conflict was to be avoided.
 The couples that don’t argue and communicate are the ones that don’t tend to last.
 We had a couple of foundation fights over the years and that helped to establish a base for us to be able to move forward.
 A big part of those conversations working as well as they did was that neither person took the full weight of the emotional baggage that was being unpacked.
 We’ve been actively conscious of that.
 Sometimes I like to imagine the marriage being a third person in our family that we are each responsible for maintaining and nurturing.

 Help me understand what you mean by “foundation fights?”

-Oscar: Foundation fights are the memorable ones we have had over the years.
+Isaac: Foundation fights are the memorable ones we have had over the years.
 Generally speaking, they revolve around a central issue or theme in our relationship.
 They are the fights that helped us come to know each other better, that helped us clarify our values individually and as a couple.

 How have you shaped one another’s understanding of identity?

-Oscar: I’d say we have been pretty formative to each other’s experience of identity.
+Isaac: I’d say we have been pretty formative to each other’s experience of identity.
 We met fairly young, when we were both 22, so we went through a decade in the closet together.
 Personally, I never really thought of us as a “straight” couple before.
 I’d always felt queer but never knew how to understand that part of myself.
-It really helped solidify things, being in a relationship with Will.
+It really helped solidify things, being in a relationship with Matt.
 I’ve always had, shall we say, “husbandly” instincts in our marriage, in more ways than one.
-By the time I came out, Will was fairly unfazed.
+By the time I came out, Matt was fairly unfazed.
 It was so relieving to have him validate my experience during that time, which was rocky, to say the least.

-Will: It’s been a challenge trying to explain it to our straight friends.
-I was so far in the closet that I kept trying in vain to make relationships with women work and it was both a relief and a little confusing to me that Oscar and I worked so well when we first got together.
+Matt: It’s been a challenge trying to explain it to our straight friends.
+I was so far in the closet that I kept trying in vain to make relationships with women work and it was both a relief and a little confusing to me that Isaac and I worked so well when we first got together.
 We met the year we both graduated from college and at that point I was gearing myself up to be alone and celibate.
 I was looking into joining a Buddhist monastery—

 So when we met we presented as a straight cis couple.
 Those boxes and assumptions that people placed us in, because it’s the cultural norm and because it’s convenient, were pretty far away from how we actually were as a couple.
 Even still, we wasted a lot of time trying to force ourselves into those boxes and assumptions.
 The amount of emotional energy and freedom that we have now is a little staggering sometimes.